 Australia’s Mekong Water Resources Program

-Improving water governance in Cambodia through better irrigation systems and integrated water resource management.
+Australia is contributing to improvements in water governance in Cambodia through better irrigation systems and integrated water resource management.
+This includes supporting IWRM education and scholarships at the Institute of Technology of Cambodia.

 Sustainable Hydropower in the Mekong Countries